5G and your IoT project

 Advanced Security & Private LTE Networks

 High levels of security for devices and data and private LTE networks

-What applications and new opportunities will 5G enable?
+What applications and new opportunities is 5G enabling?

-Applications utilising the enhanced mobile broadband capabilities of ‘5G lite’ are likely to be the early adopters, but full 5G will open up a new set of applications and opportunities.
+Applications utilising the enhanced mobile broadband capabilities of ‘5G lite’ are likely to be the early adopters, but full 5G is opening up a new set of applications and opportunities.
 Here are some examples: